Scranton-Sleuths/scranton-sleuths/README.md

 # scranton-sleuths

 This is the SERVER code!
-Client code is in a different repo.
+Client code is in a different repo (to be linked here later).